Ruan191/Basic-IO/README.md

 ## How to setup BIO.dll on Visual Studio

 1. First you will need to download the BIO.rar file at https://github.com/Ruan191/Basic-IO/blob/master/BIO.rar.
-After you have downloaded the file feel free to extract the file anywhere you want on you PC.
+After you have downloaded the file feel free to extract the file anywhere you want on your PC.

 2. Open up your project you want to use the BIO.dll on.